PalmTree: Learning an Assembly Language Model for Instruction Embedding

 \subsection{Experimental Setup}

 \paragraph{Baseline Schemes and \codename Configurations} We choose Instruction2Vec, word2vec, and Asm2Vec as baseline schemes.
 For fair comparison, we set the embedding dimension as 128 for each model.
 We performed the same normalization method as \codename on word2vec and Asm2Vec.
 We did not set any limitation on the vocabulary size of Asm2Vec and word2vec.
 We implemented these baseline embedding models and \codename using PyTorch~\cite{NEURIPS2019_9015}. \codename is based on BERT but has fewer parameters.
-While in BERT \#$Layers=12$, $Head=12$ and $Hidden\_dimension=768$, we set \#$Layers=12$, $Head=8$, $Hidden\_dimension=128$ in \codename, considering efficiency and training costs.
+While in BERT \#$Layers=12$, $Head=12$ and $Hidden\_dimension=768$, we set \#$Layers=12$, $Head=8$, $Hidden\_dimension=128$ in \codename, for the sake of efficiency and training costs.
 The ratio between the positive and negative pairs in both CWP and DUP is 1:1.

-Furthermore, to evaluate the contributions of three training tasks of \codename, we set up three configurations: \begin{itemize} \item \textbf{\codename-M}:~~ \codename trained with MLM only \item \textbf{\codename-MC}: \codename trained with MLM and CWP \item \textbf{\codename}:~~~~~~~ \codename trained with MLM, CWP and DUP \end{itemize}
+Furthermore, to evaluate the contributions of three training tasks of \codename, we set up three configurations: \begin{itemize} \item \textbf{\codename-M}:~~ \codename trained with MLM only \item \textbf{\codename-MC}: \codename trained with MLM and CWP \item \textbf{\codename}:~~~~~~~ \codename trained with MLM, CWP, and DUP \end{itemize}

 \paragraph{Datasets}